KeeMeng/Dalek-Mod-Resource-Pack/README.md

 - Gear block/texture has more frames per second, more smooth
 - Removed red color from zeiton ore
 - Made varos plastic ore more white, varos lapis ore more blue
-- Silicate ore is light gray instead of black now
+- Silicate ore (with gallifrey variant) is light gray instead of black now
 - Dalekanium nugget is shaped like a nugget now
+- Dalekanium ore is more orange to fit with the rest of the items
 - Gallifrey grass is all red now
 - Changed gallifrey dirt slightly, removing the white spots and make it slightly red
 - Zygons are more distinguishable, made them have 1 green eye only